Research Jobs at University of Tennessee with Visa Sponsorship

 Which visa types does University of Tennessee commonly use for Research roles?

 H-1B is the most common visa for Research positions at UT, particularly for roles requiring a specialty occupation and a relevant degree.
 For longer-term or permanent hires, UT has also pursued EB-2 and EB-3 Green Card sponsorship through the PERM process.
-Postdoctoral researchers may initially enter on J-1 exchange visitor status before transitioning to H-1B.
+Postdoctoral researchers may initially enter on J-1 visa exchange visitor status before transitioning to H-1B.

 What qualifications are typically expected for Research roles at University of Tennessee?